charlesarchibong/deno-crud-api/README.md

 # Edit
-1. the .env file in the root directory to suite your database
+1. Change the .env file in the root directory to suite your database